SuperOfficeDocs/superoffice-docs/user-guide/en/settings/system-events.md

 * **No Login**: Select this event to prevent login during server or database upgrades, scheduled maintenance, and so on.
 * **No Freetext**: Select this event to limit the size of the outgoing Travel database.
 * **No Travel**: Select this event to deactivate Travel.
-This can be useful just before major system upgrades, to avoid synchronisation issues for returning Travel users.
+This can be useful just before major system upgrades, to avoid synchronization issues for returning Travel users.
 * **Message of the day**: Select this event to create important messages that are displayed to everyone who logs in to SuperOffice CRM (and, after a few minutes, the message is also shown to anyone already logged in).

 [!include[Terminate events](includes/note-terminate-event.md)]